shrryl/d2w_mini_projects/mp_tictactoe/mp_tictactoe/Readme.md

 1. Lastly, we need to update the database.
 To do that, first you need to create an object instance of `State`.
 Next you need to add the data and commit it to the database.
     ```python
-    # insert a new document to db on the board's status
+    # insert a new document to MongoDB on the board's status
     # create an object instance of State.
 Replace the None.
     data = State(user_id=None,
                  time=datetime.now(),